Neni-o/AutoSow/README.md

    * The crop is instantly harvested and replanted at growth stage 0.
    * If *Direct-to-inventory* is enabled, the drops go straight to your inventory.

-2. **Dispenser Automation**
+2. **Dispenser Harvester**

-   * Place a dispenser facing a mature crop.
+* Place a dispenser facing a fully grown melon block.
-   * Load it with the correct seeds or planting items.
+* Load it with shears.
-   * When powered, the dispenser will harvest and replant the crop automatically.
+* When powered by redstone, the dispenser will automatically harvest the melon:
-   * Works with Wheat, Carrots, Potatoes, Beetroots, Torchflower, and Nether Wart (Cocoa Beans excluded).
+  - If `WHOLE_MELON_DROP` is set to `true` in the config → drops a whole melon.
+  - If set to `false` → drops several melon slices (3–7).
+* Shears lose 1 durability point for each harvest.
+* The same mechanic works for:
+  - Pumpkins → always drops a whole pumpkin.
+  - Sweet Berries → drops 2–3 berries depending on bush age.

 3. **Special Cases**